-Standard credit application forms are generally used, which are processed in central units using largely automated processes.
-Where appropriate to the client, product or market, a manual approval process by SCB Officers is in place.
+Standard application forms are used, which are processed in central units using largely automated processes.
+Where appropriate to the client, product or market, a manual approval process by SCB officers is in place.
 Origination and approval roles are segregated.

 Distribution of credit products through the new business channel is governed by the New Business Management and Risk Policy and Procedures, which among other requirements, lays down policies governing recruitment, verification, training and monitoring of sales staff.
 Credit decisions are independent of the sales/marketing functions and there are clear and specific delegated authorities.
-Department level Key Control Standards / Control Self Testing / Key Control Indicators and regular assurance reviews and audits ensure compliance to policy and delegated authorities.
+Regular assurance reviews thru Control Self Testing/Key Control Indicators and audits ensure compliance to policy and delegated authorities.

-Credit grades are based on a PD calculated using IRB models.
+Credit grades are based on a PD calculated using IRB score models.
 These models are based on application and behavioural scorecards which make use of external credit bureau information as well as the Bank's own data.
-In case of portfolios where such IRB models have not yet been developed, the PD is calculated using portfolio delinquency flow rates and expert judgement, where applicable.
+In case of portfolios where such IRB models have not yet been developed, the PD is calculated using portfolio delinquency flow rates and expert judgment, where applicable.
 An alphanumeric grading system identical to that for C&I clients is used as an index of portfolio quality.